Ivo Žídek

-Ivo Žídek (4 June 1926, Kravaře – 20 May 2003, Prague) was a Czech lyric tenor, known for his vivid portrayals of character roles in the operas of Smetana, Dvořák and Janáček.
+Ivo Žídek (4 June 1926 – 19 May 2003) was a Czech lyric tenor.
+He was known for his vivid portrayals of character roles in the operas of Smetana, Dvořák and Janáček.

 Early life

-Ivo Žídek was born in Kravaře, Czechoslovakia.
+Ivo Žídek was born on 4 June 1926 in Kravaře, Czechoslovakia.
 He was descended from a long family line of music teachers and cantors.
 His father, Libor Žídek, was also an actor and a singer.
 As a youth, he was schooled in Ostrava where he studied painting because the local music schools had been closed under the Nazi occupation.
 However, he studied voice privately with Rudolf Vašek (at first, as a baritone) and studied music theory with Josef Schreiber.
 He was invited by conductor Zdeněk Chalabala to sing with the opera company in Ostrava, making his debut in the title role of Jules Massenet's Werther" in 1944.
 He continued singing in Ostrava until 1948.

 National Theatre of Prague

 In 1947, he was invited to Prague to appear as guest soloist with the National Theatre as Jeník in Bedřich Smetana's Prodaná nevěsta (The Bartered Bride) – a signature role he would repeat over 500 times – as well as parts in Smetana's Tajemství (The Secret) and Zdeněk Fibich's Bouře (The Tempest).
 The following year, he joined the national company as a principal soloist and remained there for the next 37 years.

 At the National Theatre, Žídek became strongly associated with many of the lyric tenor roles in the Czech and Slovak operatic repertoire.
 His bright, youthful voice was ideally suited for the Prince in Antonín Dvořák's Rusalka.
 Over the years, he portrayed not only staple roles by Smetana, Dvořák, Janáček and Martinů but also characters in the operas of Fibich, Karel Kovařovic, Otakar Ostrčil, Eugen Suchoň and Ján Cikker.

 Žídek sang numerous roles in the operas of Leoš Janáček: Steva and Laca in Její pastorkyňa (Jenůfa); the triple role of Mazal, Blankytný (Azurean in the English translation) and Petřík in Výlety páně Broučkovy (The Excursions of Mr. Brouček); Albert Gregor in Věc Makropulos (The Makropulos Case); and the lovesick murderer Skuratov in Z mrtvého domu (From the House of the Dead; this performance received the 1982 Grammy Award for Best Opera Recording), a role he reprised at the 1983 American (live) premiere of the opera with the New York Philharmonic.

 In the operas of Bohuslav Martinů, Žídek was known for his portrayals of Michel in Julietta, Manolios in Řecké pašije (The Greek Passion) and Fabrizio in Mirandolina.
 Beyond his native repertoire, he was known for his portrayals of Tamino in The Magic Flute and Tom Rakewell in The Rake's Progress.